What is WOLFIE?

 Dana Haugh is Web Services Librarian at Stony Brook University Libraries.

-Molly Higgins is a Health Sciences Librarian at Stony Brook University Libraries.
+Molly Higgins former Health Sciences Librarian at Stony Brook University Libraries.

 Jessica Hautsch is an instructor and graduate student in the Stony Brook University Program in Writing & Rhetoric.